creamakerspace/website/content/faq.md

 ### What materials are available at Crea?

-We try to stock some of the most common materials and supplies for convenience, but in general, we anticipate makers will usually bring their own materials.
+We try to stock some of the most common materials and supplies for convenience.
+Most notably, we do sell project plywood (for laser cutting) and filament (for 3D Printing), but in general, we anticipate makers will usually bring their own materials and supplies.

-Commonly stocked materials include: project plywood, 3D printer filament, wood glue, staples, nails, screws, circuit components.
-We don't charge for trivial quantities of supplies like glue or staples, but if your project uses a non-trivial amount, bring your own supplies or plan to purchase some from us.
+Commonly stocked supplies include: wood glue, staples, nails, screws, tape, and circuit components.
+We don't charge for trivial quantities of supplies, but if your project uses a non-trivial amount, bring your own supplies, or plan to purchase some from us.

-We do also have a collection of "community scraps" left by other members that are available for any projects being made in the space.
+We also have a collection of "community scraps" left by other members that are available for any projects being made in the space.

 ### How do I cancel my membership?